serverless/serverless/docs/providers/aws/guide/events.md

 ## Deploying

-To deploy or update your Functions, Events and Infrastructure, run `serverless deploy`.j
+To deploy or update your Functions, Events and Infrastructure, run `serverless deploy`.